HL7/fhir-shorthand/input/pagecontent/reference.md

   * component.referenceRange 0..0
   ```

-* Require at least one category without changing its upper bound (*):
+* Require at least one category without changing its upper bound:

   ```
   * category 1..
   ```

-* Allow at most one category without changing its lower bound (0):
+* Allow at most one category without changing its lower bound:

   ```
   * category ..1